 Kelsey earned her bachelor’s degree in social work from Arizona State University and has committed her career to protecting children, empowering youth, and strengthening families.
 She has years of experience in legal, school, social work, and multicultural settings, building trusting relationships with youth and parents.
 Kelsey is dedicated to civic engagement, having served a year with AmeriCorps and 2 years with the Peace Corps in the youth development sector.
 She is a certified tennis coach by the International Tennis Federation and enjoys spending time playing sports and outdoors.
 Kelsey is excited to be in the Ouray County and eager to make this her new community.

 Danelle Hughes Norman, CPS II, Programs Manager:

 Danelle is a Certified Prevention Specialist who earned her Colorado Department of Education Initial License in k-12 ART and her Bachelor of Fine Art in Art Education from Colorado Mesa University.
 She brings years of managerial experience in the hospitality industry and countless hours of working with children through Ouray County schools, Weehawken Creative Arts, Ah Haa School of the Arts, and Telluride Ski School.

 Danelle has an artist's soul and a teacher's heart.
-She sees beauty in the common as a celebration of life by which she finds fulfillment in sharing that inspiration with children and adults.
-Danelle's commitment to Voyager springs from that shared desire to foster resiliency in youth through making connections to each other, the planet, and community.
+She sees beauty in the common as a celebration of life and finds sharing that inspiration with children and adults fulfilling.
+Danelle returned to work for Voyager in 2016, thirteen years after serving Voyager youth as a program leader.
+Her commitment to Voyager stems from a desire to foster resiliency in youth by making connections to each other, the planet, and community.